Evyal/boids/README.md

 ./teststatistics
 ```

-Or eventually, it is possible to check if the tests are successful all at once outside of the build directory using:
+Or eventually, it is possible to check if the tests are successful all at once, from the project's main directory, using:

 ```bash
 cmake --build build --config Debug --target test